zqzneptune/BabuLab/content/labmember/people.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40 # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1 # Order that this section will appear.

-title = "Team Members"
+title = ""
 subtitle = ""

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups = ["Group Leader",
+  user_groups = ["Principal Investigator",
+                 "Group Leader",
                  "Research Associates",
                  "Postdoctoral Fellows",
                  "PhD. students",